International Studies (IS)

 Credit arranged

 Overview of principle UN agencies and current UN activities; emphasis on written and oral presentations through resolution and position paper writing, negotiations, and small group discussions.
-(Fall only)
+Typically Offered: Fall.

 Overview of principle international environmental agencies and their current activities, with an emphasis on the UN Environment Programme and the organizations which oversee major environmental treaties.
 Typically Offered: Varies.